Cosmological Implication of Cross-correlation between Galaxy Clustering and 21-cm Line Intensity Mapping: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Takahiro Nishimichi for useful discussions and comments.
 Numerical calculations were performed using a high performance computing cluster in the Korea Astronomy and Space Science Institute.
+F.S acknowledges the support from the National SKA Program of China (2022SKA0110200 and 2022SKA0110202).
 KA is supported by the National Research Foundation of Korea (NRF) RS-2021-NR058956, RS-2025-16302968 and the Korea Astronomy and Space Science Institute under the R\&D program (Project No. 2025-9-844-00) supervised by the Korea AeroSpace Administration.
-F.S acknowledges the support from the National SKA Program of China (2022SKA0110200 and 2022SKA0110202).
 YSS is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea govbernment (MIST) RS-2021-NR058702.